Hosted by Jamie @ The Perpetual Page Turner

 23. Best 2016 debut you read?

-I have read a whole 0 debuts this year (I feel so bad about this too). 🙁
+I have read a whole 0 debuts this year (I feel so bad about this too – I really, really need to do better next year). 🙁

 Fool’s Quest by Robin Hobb – I want to LIVE in this world – it is second only to Middle-Earth for me.